dietmarja/curriculum_generator/README.md

 ---
 ## Role-Integrated Curriculum Generator

-A comprehensive Python tool for generating role-integrated, demand-driven curricula from module databases with optional educational profile integration and progression pathway planning.
+A comprehensive Python tool for generating curricula tailored for target groups.
+The tool is demand-driven, it operates on the basis of moduels and facilitates educational profile integration (optione) and offers progression pathway planning.

 ### Overview